73 OF THE WORLD’S TOP MUSICIANS collaborated to create Seraphonium’s sound with rich, melodic songs that chase genres.

 * These Artists will be performing at the November 20th Seraphonium performance.

-The extraordinary talent of Seraphonium musicians and producers who collaborated to showcase Monte‘s songwriting skills include keyboardist Brian Mann (Kenny Loggins); guitarists John McFee (Doobie Brothers), Jesse Siebenberg (Supertramp), Maitland Ward (Kenny Loggins, Madonna), Byl Carruthers (Café R&B), David West (Cache Valley Drifters & Chris Hillman Band), Ray Pannell (Mary Wilson); drummers Donzell Davis (Mary Wilson), Chris Rhyne (Santana) and Tom Lackner (Jeff Bridges & the Abiders); harpist Tom Ball (Tom Ball & Kenny Sultan); singer/guitarist Tina Schlieske (Tina and The B-Sides); bassist Randy Tico (Jeff Bridges and the Abiders); violist/violinist Benedikt Brydern (Yanni); keyboardist George Friedenthal; guitarists Paul Hefti, Craig Sharmat, Erik Stucky, Tim Kobza, David LaFlamme and Mark Hayes; drummers Adam Gust, Tom Fillman, Bob Nichols and Lynn Coulter; bassists Domenic Genova, Nee Sackey, Kim Collins and Dave Chamberlain; Uilleann pipeist Patrick D‘Arcy; percussionists Lorenzo Martinez and Euro Zambrano; harpist Laurie Rasmussen; flutists Ritchie Gonzales and Colin Kupka; recorder player Lorin Grean; fiddlers Blaine Sprouse and Gabe Witcher; violinists Clayton Haslop and Maria Newman; violist Scott Hosfeld; cellists Angus Cooke and Paula Hochhalter — all from the Santa Barbara and Los Angeles music community.
+The extraordinary talent of Seraphonium musicians and producers who collaborated to showcase Monte‘s songwriting skills include keyboardist Brian Mann (Kenny Loggins); guitarists John McFee (Doobie Brothers), Jesse Siebenberg (Supertramp), Maitland Ward (Kenny Loggins, Madonna), Byl Carruthers (Café R&B), David West (Cache Valley Drifters & Chris Hillman Band), Ray Pannell (Mary Wilson); drummers Donzell Davis (Mary Wilson), Chris Rhyne (Santana) and Tom Lackner (Jeff Bridges & the Abiders); harpist Tom Ball (Tom Ball & Kenny Sultan); singer/guitarist Tina Schlieske (Tina and The B-Sides); bassist Randy Tico (Jeff Bridges and the Abiders); violist/violinist Benedikt Brydern (Yanni); keyboardist George Friedenthal; guitarists Paul Hefti, Craig Sharmat, Erik Stucky, Tim Kobza, David LaFlamme and Mark Hayes; drummers Adam Gust, Tom Fillman, Bob Nichols; drummer and vocalist, Lynn Coulter; bassists Domenic Genova, Nee Sackey, Kim Collins and Dave Chamberlain; Uilleann pipeist Patrick D‘Arcy; percussionists Lorenzo Martinez and Euro Zambrano; harpist Laurie Rasmussen; flutists Ritchie Gonzales and Colin Kupka; recorder player Lorin Grean; fiddlers Blaine Sprouse and Gabe Witcher; violinists Clayton Haslop and Maria Newman; violist Scott Hosfeld; cellists Angus Cooke and Paula Hochhalter — all from the Santa Barbara and Los Angeles music community.

 The album features some of Santa Barbara‘s most popular singers including Shawn Thies, Lois Mahalia, Katie Fritzke, Sierra Reeves, Hana Loggins, Kimberly Ford, Allie Kaster, Laura Schlieske, Annie J. Dahlgren, Jan Ingram, Karen Lytle, Liz Samuels, Holly Duffy, Jane St. Clair, Erin Munsch, Meghan Monroe, Mari Koda Headley, Kelly Griffith Simmons, Michelle Garratt, Adam Phillips, Jason Fiedtkou, Jay Kahn, Michael Loring Andrews and Ejé Lynn-Jacobs, as well as singers from outside Santa Barbara – Jennifer Keil, Eugene Ruffolo, Joel Dalton and Carl Villaverde.